LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

    -  parallels
    -  vsphere

-Most unoffocial hypervisor providers can be automatically installed as a plugin from the command line.
+Most unofficial hypervisor providers can be automatically installed as a plugin from the command line.

 .. code-block:: sh